-This easy Black Forest Cupcakes recipe results in deep, dark chocolate cupcakes that are moist and tender, then they are filled with a boozy cherry pie filling and topped with stabilized whipped cream and grated bittersweet chocolate.
-So good that people will swear you’ve been taking culinary classes but so easy that you can finish them in time for dinner!
+This easy Black Forest Cupcakes recipe results in deep, dark chocolate cupcakes that are moist and tender.
+They are filled with a boozy cherry pie filling then topped with stabilized whipped cream and grated bittersweet chocolate.
+So good that people will swear you've been taking culinary classes but so easy that you can finish them in time for dinner!

 I have a friend that has stood by me through all of the drama of a crumbling marriage followed by an icky divorce, the loss of almost my entire support system, family stuff, and kids leaving home.
 She is empathetic enough to let me cry and feisty enough to stand up to me when she wants me to hear her opinion.
 Oh, and don't ever let her hear you criticize me.
 I am not totally sure what she'll do but I can tell you it will be painful.
 This girl has my back...

 There isn't a lot I can do for her in return but one thing I can do?
 Celebrate her birthday!
 So, when she called to tell me she planned to come over for a few hours on Saturday, which conveniently was her birthday, I decided to make something cake-like.
 Very cake-like.
 And chocolate ... because... well...

 Getting ready for back-to-school takes so much time (and money!
 ACK!
 It was over $900.00 between supplies and uniforms!) that I knew a full size cake was out of the question.
 Cupcakes it was.

 I used a favorite chocolate cake recipe and then filled the center of the baked cupcakes with cherry pie filling.
 I bought the canned cherry pie filling to keep it easy -- but I added a couple of tablespoons of spiced rum.
 You know, just because.
 Then I piped on a stabilized whipped cream frosting, topped with some grated chocolate and a cherry.